 Changing the property’s use can shift or eliminate council tax liability:

-- Convert to commercial use: Business rates apply instead, which may qualify for relief (e.g., 100% relief for small businesses under certain conditions).
+- Convert to commercial use: Business rates apply instead of council tax, and your property may qualify for small business rate relief (potentially 100% relief for properties with a rateable value under £12,000).

-If the property is a standard rental property, it’s the person who occupies the property that’s responsible for council tax.
+If the property is a standard rental, it’s the tenant who is responsible for council tax.
+But what about short-term holiday lets like Airbnb?

 Donate to a Charity